Great Golf Holes of Montana

 The 14th at Northern Pines, Kalispell

-Located 15 miles south of Whitefish on Highway 93, Northern Pines is Montana's answer to a links-style course.
+Northern Pines Golf Club is Montana's answer to a links-style course.

 The course is a blend of a Scottish links layout with tall rough, large fairway mounds and sweeping, accurate greens.
 Combine that with a traditional Montana-style course of river and woods, and you have a truly enjoyable golf experience.
 Two-time U.S. Open winner Andy North co-designed the course with Roger Packard in 1994, and Northern Pines opened for play in 1996.